ConstantRobotics-Ltd/CodingStandards/README.md

   };
   ```

-10. Use `override` keyword for all polymorphic member functions, this way compiler will report error if you made mistake while overriding a method.
+10. Use `override` keyword for all polymorphic member functions, this way compiler will report an error if you made mistake while overriding a method.
   ```cpp
   class Base
   {